 History of the USS Gridley (CG-21)

 The USS Gridley was built by the Puget Sound Bridge and Drydock Company of Seattle, Washington.
-Mrs. Stuart D. Rose sponsored the ship and on 25 May 1963, when the ship was commissioned, Captain P. A. Lilly was assigned in command.
+Mrs. Stuart D. Rose sponsored the ship, and on 25 May 1963, when the ship was commissioned, Captain P. A. Lilly was assigned to the command.
 After completing shakedown off Long Beach, California, its homeport, the ship was ordered to the Pacific Fleet and took upon itself the role of flagship of Destroyer Squadron 19.

-In 1966, the Gridley was the winner of the Captain Edward F. Ney Award, testifying for the food-service excellence on board of the vessel.
+In 1966, the Gridley was the winner of the Captain Edward F. Ney Award, testifying for the food-service excellence on board the vessel.
 The Gridley also received the Battle Efficiency Competition Award around the same time and the Supply Efficiency Award.
-In January 1967, the ship left for aircraft supervision in the China Sea and in the Gulf of Tonkin.
-In November 1970, the ship completed a complex overhaul that had equipped it with upgraded anti-aircraft and anti-submarine systems, the vessel having been the first one in its class to benefit from a Naval Tactical Data System.
+In January 1967, the ship left for aircraft supervision in the China Sea and the Gulf of Tonkin.
+In November 1970, the ship completed a complex overhaul that had equipped it with upgraded anti-aircraft and anti-submarine systems, The vessel was the first one in its class to benefit from a Naval Tactical Data System.
 Two years later, in 1972, the Gridley had digital missile control systems installed.

 Asbestos Risks on the USS Gridley (CG-21)

-If you know someone that suffers from an illness as a result of asbestos exposure, they might be able to recover damages and should seek legal assistance.
+If you know someone who suffers from a malignant illness as a result of asbestos exposure, they might be able to recover damages and should seek legal assistance.

 Have You Been Exposed to Asbestos on the USS Gridley (CG-21)?

-We can help you learn more about asbestos exposure and how often it occurred in the Navy.
-We can also help you reach your former shipmates.
+We can help you learn more about asbestos exposure and how often it occurred in the Navy and help you reach your former shipmates.
 We can also help guide your legal steps by putting you in touch with skilled asbestos attorneys.